 Is it safe to travel to Germany in the current situation of the Corona?

-By Road: The German Government closed all the land borders with Austria, France, Switzerland, Denmark, and Luxembourg.
-Only those people can enter who has a strong reason to enter Germany.
+By Road: The German Government closed all the land borders with Austria, France, Switzerland, Denmark, and Luxembourg until 4 May 2020.
+Only those people can enter Germany who has a valid reason to enter.

-By Air: According to German embassies, the European Union on the 17th of March 2020 has issued an entry ban until 15.04.2020 that prohibits non-essential entry to the European Union.
-So, if you are a non-EU citizen and don’t hold a residence permit and valid reason to entry then you are prohibited to enter in Germany.
+So, if you are a non-European Union and don’t hold a residence permit and valid reason to entry then you are prohibited to enter in Germany until 15.05.2020.

 Can I enter Germany with a student visa?